 Foreign pensions in English divorces

-In our increasingly multinational world, can an English divorce court make an order against a foreign pension?
-The recent case of Goyal v Goyal addressed the point, and seems to decide that it cannot.
+Can an English divorce court make an order against a foreign pension?
+The recent case of Goyal v Goyal addressed the point and seems to decide that it cannot.

-The Court of Appeal said that the particular form of the order for transfer was wrong, and sent the case back to the High Court for the point to be reconsidered by a another judge.
-In deciding to reject the original order, the Court of Appeal commented that there was no apparent automatic bar to making a pension sharing order against an overseas pension, although it did not have to consider that issue in depth.
+The Court of Appeal said that the particular form of the order for transfer was wrong, and sent the case back to the High Court for the point to be reconsidered by another judge.
+In deciding to reject the original order, the Court of Appeal commented that there was no apparent automatic bar to making a pension-sharing order against an overseas pension.
+However, it did not have to consider that issue in depth.

 Back in the High Court, Mr Justice Mostyn rejected the application for a pension sharing order.
-He decided, after a detailed assessment of the law, that a pension sharing order was not available against an overseas pension.
+After a detailed assessment of the law, he decided that a pension-sharing order was not available against an overseas pension.
 However, the case continues on other points, including whether the husband can nevertheless be ordered to pay the income from the annuity to the wife, in part or in whole.